Pricing Strategy

 Monitoring the prices of KVI products

-How to manage KVCs and KVIs
+How to manage KVC and KVI in retail

 • How many items were sold and at what price?